dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 - 2 for parsing, type-checking or serious errors in running the auditor (e.g. failure to write a report or when report comparison fails)
 - 0 for normal operation, including operation that identifies audit findings

+It also takes the `--verbose` option, which then gives information about the files being formatted.

 #### 13.5.1.9. `dafny format` {#sec-dafny-format}

-Dafny supports a formatter, which for now only changes the indentation of every line in a Dafny file, so that it conforms to the idiomatic Dafny code formatting style.
+Dafny supports a formatter, which for now only changes the indentation lines in a Dafny file, so that it conforms to the idiomatic Dafny code formatting style.
 For the formatter to work, the file should be parsed correctly by Dafny.